Orama-Interactive/Pixelorama-Docs/CONTRIBUTING.md

 ```

 ### To add images
-Put the image files you want to add inside the `static/img/assets` directory with meaningful names (preferrably using snake_case) and include them to your page with
+Put the image files you want to add inside the `static/img/assets` directory with meaningful names (preferably using snake_case) and include them on your page with
 ```
 ![Alt Text](../static/img/example_image.png)
 ```